haulaah/IR-KB/README.md

-# Incident Response Machine-Readable Knowledge Base - IR-KB
+# Cyber Incident Response Machine-Readable Knowledge Base

 A prototype for Semantic Log Aggregation for a Machine Readable Knowledge Base of Cyber Incident Response Activities and Communication Data